-- 91. The Conference, in its resolution 5/3, called upon States parties to give particular and timely consideration to the execution of international mutual legal assistance requests that need urgent action, including those related to the States concerned in the Middle East and North Africa, as well as other requesting States. - 92.
-In its resolution 6/2, the Conference called upon States parties to give particular and timely consideration to the execution of requests for mutual legal assistance in asset recovery, and in resolution 6/3 it encouraged States parties to remove barriers to asset recovery, including by simplifying legal procedures, while preventing their abuse. - 93.
-In its resolution 7/1, the Conference urged States parties, where appropriate and in accordance with their domestic legal principles, to remove barriers to asset recovery, including by simplifying legal procedures, while preventing their abuse, and by processing requests for assistance without delay, in order to enhance international cooperation under chapters IV and V of the Convention, acknowledging the fundamental principles of due process of law in criminal proceedings and in civil or administrative proceedings to adjudicate property rights. - 94.
-In the same resolution the Conference called upon States parties to afford one another the widest measure of cooperation, in line with article 51 of the Convention, and to make increased efforts to ensure the return or disposal of confiscated property in accordance with article 57 by taking measures to the greatest extent possible within their domestic legal systems: - (a) To prevent, detect and deter in a more effective manner the international transfer of proceeds of crime derived from corruption; - (b) To identify, trace, seize, recover and return proceeds of crime derived from corruption, including by taking measures to enhance compliance by banks and designated non-bank financial institutions. - 95.
-The Working Group has recommended exploring the feasibility of adopting a help-desk approach to asset recovery to give informal advice during the initial stages of a case and to refer requesters to counterparts who would be able to provide further assistance.
+97. In its resolution 5/3, the Conference called upon States parties to give particular and timely consideration to the execution of international mutual legal assistance requests that needed urgent action, including those related to the States concerned in the Middle East and North Africa, as well as other requesting States.

+98. In its resolution 6/2, the Conference called upon States parties to give particular and timely consideration to the execution of requests for mutual legal assistance in asset recovery, and it encouraged in its resolution 6/3 States parties to remove barriers to asset recovery, including by simplifying legal procedures, while preventing their abuse.

+99. In its resolution 7/1, the Conference urged States parties, where appropriate and in accordance with their domestic legal principles, to remove barriers to asset recovery, including by simplifying legal procedures, while preventing their abuse, and by processing requests for assistance without delay, in order to enhance international cooperation under chapters IV and V of the Convention, acknowledging the fundamental principles of due process of law in criminal proceedings and in civil or administrative proceedings to adjudicate property rights.

+100. In the same resolution, the Conference called upon States parties to afford one another the widest measure of cooperation, in line with article 51 of the Convention, and to make increased efforts to ensure the return or disposal of confiscated property, in accordance with article 57, by taking measures to the greatest extent possible within their domestic legal systems:

+(a) To prevent, detect and deter in a more effective manner the international transfer of proceeds of crime derived from corruption;

+(b) To identify, trace, seize, recover and return proceeds of crime derived from corruption, including by enhancing compliance by banks and designated non-bank financial institutions.

+101. The Working Group has recommended exploring the feasibility of adopting a help-desk approach to asset recovery to give informal advice during the initial stages of a case and to refer requesters to counterparts who would be able to provide further assistance.

-- 96. UNODC, including through the StAR Initiative, continued to be actively engaged in advocacy in a number of international forums to strengthen political will, including the Anti-Corruption and Transparency Working Group of Asia-Pacific Economic Cooperation, INTERPOL, the European Union and Eurojust, the Group of Seven, the G-20 Anti-Corruption Working Group and the World Economic Forum, in particular its Partnering against Corruption Initiative. - 97.
-UNODC continued to raise awareness about the full implementation of the Convention, emphasizing the importance of its provisions on asset recovery, as an observer at the meetings of the G-20 Anti-Corruption Working Group.
-UNODC supported the implementation of the Group's Action Plans for 2017-2018 and for 2019-2021. - 98.
-UNODC and the StAR Initiative participated in various meetings related to money-laundering in order to promote coordination with regard to asset recovery.
-The StAR Initiative has continued its close working relationship with FATF, especially in its plenary meetings, and its participation in relevant meetings and consultations with FATF-style regional bodies. - 99.
-Since the United Kingdom and the United States of America hosted the first Global Forum on Asset Recovery, in Washington, D.C., in 2017, with support from the StAR Initiative, the Initiative has been following up with the four focus countries, Nigeria, Sri Lanka, Tunisia and Ukraine, to build further capacity and maintain the momentum generated at that Global Forum.
+102. UNODC, including through the StAR Initiative, continued to actively advocate in a number of international forums the need to strengthen political will, including the Anti-Corruption and Transparency Experts Working Group of the Asia-Pacific Economic Cooperation forum, INTERPOL, the European Union and Eurojust, the Group of Seven, the Group of 20 Anti-Corruption Working Group and the World Economic Forum, in particular its Partnering against Corruption Initiative.

+103. UNODC continued to raise awareness of the full implementation of the Convention, emphasizing the importance of its provisions on asset recovery, as an observer at the meetings of the Group of 20 Anti-Corruption Working Group.
+UNODC supported the implementation of the Group's action plans for 2017-2018 and 2019-2021.

+104. UNODC and the StAR Initiative participated in various meetings related to money-laundering in order to promote coordination with regard to asset recovery.
+The Initiative has continued its close working relationship with the Financial Action Task Force, especially in its plenary meetings, and its participation in relevant meetings and consultations with Financial Action Task Force-style regional bodies.

+105. Since the United Kingdom and the United States of America hosted the first Global Forum on Asset Recovery, in Washington, D.C., in 2017, with support from the StAR Initiative, the Initiative has been following up with the four focus countries, Nigeria, Sri Lanka, Tunisia and Ukraine, to build further capacity and maintain the momentum generated at the first Global Forum.